Junaid-1972/Security-Policy-Development/README.md

 # Security-Policy-Development
-Vulnerability management policy and Acceptable encryption standard was developed  for Cyberwelfar-solution.
+Vulnerability management policy and Acceptable encryption standard was developed  for Cyberwelfare-solution.